zinchse/ts-is-fresh/docs/index.rst

 - analysis of the similarity of price behavior for different currencies

-- automatic generation of statistical indicators by a certain time window (from ``tsfresh``)
+- automatic generation of statistical statistics by time windows (from ``tsfresh``)

 - feature selection through statistical hypothesis tests (from ``tsfresh``)

-- decreasing the dimensionality of the feature space through the search for weakly correlated features
+- reducing the dimension of the feature space due to the clustering of highly correlated features

 - counting feature importance values (including ``shap`` values) through block cross validation

+- feature selection based on their importance values

 Contents
 ========